 In 1974, the Employee Retirement Income Security Act (ERISA) was put in place to regulate employee benefit plans, including retirement investments.
-All plans that are subject to ERISA, such as 401(k) plans, need an ERISA bond which protects plan assets from theft or wrongdoing.
-This requires that fiduciaries of an employee benefit plan—and every person who handles plan funds—be bonded.
+All plans subject to ERISA, such as 401(k) plans, must procure an ERISA fidelity bond, which protects plan assets from theft or wrongdoing.

 Why are ERISA fidelity bonds necessary for a 401(k)?

-The core purpose of an ERISA bond is to protect the 401(k) plan assets against losses caused by fraudulent actions by people who hold fiduciary responsibility.
+The core purpose of an ERISA bond is to protect the 401(k) plan assets against losses caused by fraudulent actions by people who handle plan funds.

-Anyone who "handles funds or other property" of an employee benefit plan is required to be bonded (unless covered by an ERISA exemption).
-It's unlawful for any person to “receive, handle, disburse, or otherwise exercise custody or control of plan funds or property" unless they are covered by the bond.
+Anyone who "handles funds or other property" of an employee benefit plan must be bonded (unless covered by an ERISA exemption).
+It's unlawful for any person to “receive, handle, disburse, or otherwise exercise custody or control of plan funds or property" unless covered by the bond.

 Handling funds or other property includes actions such as: